em135/train-ticket-fault-replicate/README.md

 # TrainTicket Deployment for K8S with Istio
-The repository contains changes to the TrainTicket microservices from [Train Ticket](https://fudanselab.github.io/research/MSFaultEmpiricalStudy/) with some fault injections.
+The repository contains changes to the microservices from [Train Ticket](https://fudanselab.github.io/research/MSFaultEmpiricalStudy/) with some fault injections.
 These microservices can be deployed in a Kubernetes cluster with Istio.
 We also added instrumentation with OpenTelemetry as well as logs with Fluentd, which both sends telemtry data to an OpenTelemetry collector that sends data to a Humio cloud account.
 The original license of the TrainTicket application is carried over.

-This repository also deployment files for the Train Ticket microservices from [Train Ticket](https://github.com/FudanSELab/train-ticket/), where we have added instrumentation with OpenTelemetry.
-These microservices are also to be deployed in a Kubernetes cluster with Istio.
+This repository also contains deployment files for the Train Ticket microservices from [Train Ticket](https://github.com/FudanSELab/train-ticket/), which are also made for the fault replicate.
+We have added instrumentation with an OpenTelemetry agent to both deployments.
+We have also added various deployment files for our Jaeger plugin, OpenTelemetry collector, and to configure Istio.
+These microservices are to be deployed in a Kubernetes cluster with Istio.

 ## Environment
 To deploy this application use the files in the deployment-k8-istio folder, make sure that you have a running K8S cluster with Istio enabled.